-For our purposes, i.e., solving an optimization problem, we need to (1) define a Hamiltonian encoding our objective function and (2) select a suitable Ansatz in order to use the VQE algorithm.
-While we can use the procedure exemplified in section~\ref{subsec:maxcut} to define a Hamiltonian $\hat{H}$, the selection of the Ansatz and thus a circuit architecture is not thoroughly understood.
-Although literature on automatized quantum architecture search tools is emerging~\cite{Du2022}, most Ansätze are designed based on expert knowledge~\cite{sim2019expressibility}.
-For more details on Ansatz design, see Sec.~\ref{sec:relatedwork}.
+For our purposes, i.e., solving an optimization problem, we need to (1) define a Hamiltonian encoding our objective function and (2) select a suitable ansatz in order to use the VQE algorithm.
+While we can use the procedure exemplified in section~\ref{subsec:maxcut} to define a Hamiltonian $\hat{H}$, the selection of the ansatz and thus a circuit architecture is not thoroughly understood yet.
+Although literature on automatized quantum architecture search tools is emerging~\cite{Du2022}, most ansätze are designed based on empiric experience~\cite{sim2019expressibility}.
+For more details on ansatz design, see Sec.~\ref{sec:relatedwork}.

-\section{Related Work}
+\section{\uppercase{Related Work}}

 A suitable circuit design in QNNs is essential for achieving good results in variational quantum computing and is actively researched in literature~\cite{sim2019expressibility}.
-While some design patterns like a layerwise circuit structure with alternating single qubit rotations and entanglement gates, have become established concepts~\cite{sim2019expressibility}, the list of known circuit elements still is considerably smaller than that in classical neural networks.
-A central problem when trying to design circuits is the trade-off between expressibility and trainablity.
-More specifically, reasonably complex models demand for expressive circuits, which in turn can quickly lead to the problem of \emph{barren plateaus}, a trainability issue where the probability that the optimizer-gradient becomes exponentially small is directly correlated to the number of qubits~\cite{mcclean2018barren}.
+While some design patterns like a layerwise circuit structure with alternating single qubit rotations and entanglement gates, have become standard practice~\cite{sim2019expressibility}, the list of established circuit elements still is considerably smaller than that in classical neural networks.
+A central problem when trying to design ansätze is the trade-off between expressibility and trainablity.
+Reasonably complex models demand for expressive circuits, which in turn can quickly lead to the problem of \emph{barren plateaus}, a trainability issue where the probability that the optimizer-gradient becomes exponentially small is directly dependent on the number of qubits~\cite{mcclean2018barren}.
 Moreover, barren plateaus are found to be dependent on the choice of the cost function itself \cite{cerezo2021variational} as well as the number of parameters to optimize simultaneously~\cite{skolik2021layerwise,holmes2022connecting}.